GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

    be turned on by default for all users of those channels.

 {% Aside 'caution' %}
-Chrome offers users the ability to opt-out of Privacy Sandbox trials in browser settings.
-Users who opt-out will not have Privacy Sandbox features turned on, even on pages which provide a valid origin trial token.
+Chrome offers users the ability to opt-out of Privacy Sandbox APIs in browser settings.
+Users who opt-out will not have Privacy Sandbox features turned on.
 {% endAside%}

 ## Will `SameSite` become irrelevant after third-party cookies are deprecated?